 Staff has completed an extremely thorough analysis and vetting of exactly the tools needed to accomplish the plan vision and spur development while preserving the historic character of the neighborhood.
+Staff has also responded to citizen comments and concerns.

 As a result, there are five elements to this rezoning process: